 The current and projected future impacts of climate change on nature in Massachusetts are very significant, requiring a thoughtful and comprehensive approach and a sustained effort.
 Mass Audubon is uniquely suited to demonstrate actions to adapt to climate change.
 Learn More

 Climate change is fundamental to environmental education and civic engagement.
 We’re working to integrate it naturally into our programming for all ages.
 Learn More >

-Mass Audubon is undertaking a multi-pronged policy approach to address climate change: assisting with drafting legislation, advising state and national panels, supporting regulatory reform, and encouraging action at the local level.
-Learn More >
+With our multi-pronged approach to policy, we assist with drafting legislation, advise state and national panels, support regulatory reform, and inspire local action.
+Learn more >

 At Mass Audubon, we’re taking steps to reduce our carbon footprint, and we hope to inspire our members and visitors to do the same.
 We want to do our part to reduce our carbon emissions from fossil fuel consumption in order to help prevent the worst effects of climate change.
 Learn More >